julianheiss/Fruit_Slice/README.md

 - a3-Pickup Fruit Slice: Picks up the FruitSlice depending on the registert value.
 This is done by an offset.
 For this purpose Index 0 is safed as a Fruit0 in the default installation.
 [Video: Step_3](Video_Process_Steps/Step_3.mp4)
 - a4-Place Slice: The cobot places the slice on the edge of the "Cocktail-In-Progress"-glas.
 [Video: Step_4](Video_Process_Steps/Step_4.mp4)
 - a5-Place Protection: The cobot places the protection in the Protection Depot and pushes the protection in the starting position.
 [Video: Step_5](Video_Process_Steps/Step_5.mp4)
-- a6-Returns to working position: The cobot returns to the "Cocktail-In-Progress"- glas.
+- a6-Returns to working position: The cobot returns to the "Cocktail-In-Progress"-glas.
 [Video: Step_6](Video_Process_Steps/Step_6.mp4)

 #### Endpoints